 Any guide to growing kale will start out by telling you it is a cold weather crop, which tastes best after it has been touched by frost.

-For some it may still seem like spring is long time away, if you plan to plant from seed you may need up to six weeks before your seedlings are ready to plant.
+If you plan to plant from seed, you may need up to six weeks before your seedlings are ready to plant.

 So… let’s get growing!